-By default, Apache logs only basic information about incoming requests, such as the client's IP address, the requested URL, and the response status code.
-However, the actual data sent in a POST request, which is often the most critical part of the interaction, is not logged.
+Apache servers typically log basic request information such as the client’s IP address, requested URL, and response status code.
+However, the actual data sent in a POST request is not logged by default, which can be important for tasks like debugging or monitoring.

-Steps to log HTTP request body in Apache:
+Steps to log POST request data in Apache:

 $ sudo a2enmod dump_io # Ubuntu and Debian